Squamous-cell carcinoma of the thyroid: Pathophysiology

+The histopathology shows tumor cells with squamous differentiation.

 Diagnosis

-Squamous-cell carcinoma of the thyroid is biologically aggressive malignant neoplasm which is associated with rapid growth of neck mass followed by infiltration of thyroid-adjacent structures.
+Squamous-cell carcinoma of the thyroid is a biologically aggressive malignant neoplasm which is associated with rapid growth of neck mass followed by infiltration of thyroid-adjacent structures.

 Patients usually demonstrate dysphagia, dyspnea and voice changes, as well as local pain in the neck.

-The tools required to diagnosis primary squamous cell carcinoma of the thyroid are panendoscopy, CT-Scan or PET-CT and immunohistological analysis.
+The tools required to diagnose primary squamous cell carcinoma of the thyroid are panendoscopy, CT scan or PET-CT and immunohistological analysis.

 Treatment

 Thyroidectomy and neck dissection show good results in early stages of squamous-cell carcinoma of the thyroid.
 However, due to highly aggressive phenotype, surgical treatment is not always possible.
-It refractive to radioiodine treatment.
+It is refractory to radioiodine treatment.
 Radiotherapy might be effective in certain cases, resulting in relatively better survival rate and quality of life.
 Vincristine, doxorubicin and bleomycin are used for adjuvant chemotherapy, but their effects are not good enough according to publications.

 Prognosis

 Squamous-cell carcinoma of the thyroid exhibits a highly aggressive phenotype, thus prognosis of that malignancy is extremely poor.
 The overall survival is less than 1 year in most of cases.